 - Compatibility checks to avoid unwanted interactions with acids, colors, and flavors

-The key point is simple: not every raw material that works in a capsule behaves well in a gummy.
+Bottom line: not every raw material that works in a capsule behaves well in a gummy.
 “Available” and “gummy-ready” are not the same thing.

 Packaging isn't an afterthought—it's part of the formula

-A gummy can leave the line in great shape and still struggle months later if the packaging is mismatched to the product.
-Cognitive-positioned gummies often carry complex flavor systems and multiple inputs that can be sensitive to oxygen, moisture exchange, and heat exposure during shipping.
+A gummy can leave the line looking great and still struggle months later if the packaging is mismatched to the product.
+Cognitive gummies often carry complex flavor systems and multiple inputs that can be sensitive to oxygen, moisture exchange, and heat exposure during shipping.
+In manufacturing, packaging decisions should be based on stability results in the final, real-world setup—not on assumptions.
+That means evaluating how the bottle, closure, liner, and any moisture strategy work together to protect texture, flavor, and label claim through the entire shelf life.

 cGMP control for gummies: confection discipline plus supplement rigor

-Gummies sit at a crossroads: they need the tight process control of confection work and the documentation, traceability, and testing discipline expected for dietary supplements under cGMP.
+Gummies sit at a crossroads: they need both the tight process control of confectionery and the documentation, traceability, and testing discipline required for dietary supplements under cGMP.
+Strong production and QC programs typically include:

 - In-process controls for cook temperatures, solids targets, pH checks, and deposit weights